-(8) Sampled and monitored at the entry points and distribution system.
-Chlorate is an unregulated by-product of drinking water disinfection.
+(7) Sampled and monitored at the entry points and distribution system.

 Definitions and Key to Table

 MCL - Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLG's as feasible using the best available treatment technology.